-When I sat down with 17 year old fashion photographer Carlos Hernandez, I had pre-established questions at hand, as one does in an interview, but this evolved into an insightful discussion between two young individuals about photography, technological advances, self expression, contemporary art and the societal obstacles an artist must overcome.
+When I sat down with 17 year old fashion photographer Carlos Hernandez, I had pre-established questions, but this evolved into an insightful discussion between two young individuals about photography, technological advances, self expression, contemporary art and the societal obstacles an artist must overcome.

-When I first met Carlos, I was instantly aware of his determination and passion for his craft.
-He radiated with confidence and ambition but when I sat down and interviewed him, he took me by surprise with his insight and views about the future of contemporary art and technology.
-It was a pleasure to have an intellectual discussion with a like-minded, young person.
+When I first met Carlos, I instantly noticed his determination and passion for his craft.
+He radiated confidence and ambition.
+When I sat down and interviewed him, he took me by surprise with his insight and views about the future of contemporary art and technology.

-With more upcoming visionaries like Carlos, I wholeheartedly believe that our generation is on a path to excellence.
+With more upcoming visionaries like Carlos, I wholeheartedly believe that our generation is on a path towards excellence.

 When and how did you realize that you had a knack for photography?